Stalag Luft III: Murders of escapees

 Following the escape, the Germans made an inventory of the camp and uncovered how extensive the operation had been.
 Four thousand bed boards had gone missing, as well as 90 complete double bunk beds, 635 mattresses, 192 bed covers, 161 pillow cases, 52 twenty-man tables, 10 single tables, 34 chairs, 76 benches, 1,212 bed bolsters, 1,370 beading battens, 1,219 knives, 478 spoons, 582 forks, 69 lamps, 246 water cans, 30 shovels, 1000 ft of electric wire, 600 ft of rope, and 3,424 towels.
 1,700 blankets had been used, along with more than 1,400 Klim cans.
 Electric cable had been stolen after being left unattended by German workers; because they had not reported the theft, they were executed by the Gestapo.
 Thereafter each bed was supplied with only nine bed boards, which were counted regularly by the guards.

 Of 76 escapees, 73 were captured.
 Adolf Hitler initially wanted every recaptured officer to be shot.
-Hermann Göring, Field Marshal Keitel, Major-General Westhoff and Major-General Hans von Graevenitz (inspector in charge of war prisoners) pointed out to Hitler that a massacre might bring about reprisals to German pilots in Allied hands.
-Hitler agreed, but insisted "more than half" were to be shot, eventually ordering SS head Himmler to execute more than half of the escapees.
+Hermann Göring, Field Marshal Wilhelm Keitel, Major-General Westhoff and Major-General Hans von Graevenitz (inspector in charge of war prisoners) pointed out to Hitler that a massacre might bring about reprisals to German pilots in Allied hands.
+Hitler agreed, but insisted "more than half" were to be shot, eventually ordering SS head Heinrich Himmler to execute more than half of the escapees.
 Himmler passed the selection on to General Arthur Nebe, and fifty were executed singly or in pairs.
-Roger Bushell, the leader of the escape, was shot by Gestapo official Emil Schulz just outside Saarbrücken, Germany.
+Roger Bushell, the leader of the escape, was shot by Gestapo official Emil Schulz just outside what is today Ramstein Air Base near Kaiserslautern, Germany.
 Bob Nelson is said to have been spared by the Gestapo because they may have believed he was related to his namesake Admiral Nelson.
 His friend Dick Churchill was probably spared because of his surname, shared with the British Prime Minister.